 1/Add a glug of olive oil to a pot on medium-low heat.
 Toss the chopped onion and minced garlic into pot (along with a pinch of salt).
 Sauté until the mixture is golden brown and/or translucent.

-1/Spread the remaining half of the diced tomato-tomato sauce mixture on the bottom of a casserole dish.
+1/Spread the remaining half of the canned tomato-tomato sauce mixture on the bottom of a casserole dish.
 Arrange the pan-fried tofu slabs over the sauce.

-2/Cover the tofu slabs with reserved Simply Savoury Tomato Sauce (Note: You will have plenty of left over sauce!)
+2/Cover the tofu slabs with reserved Simply Savoury Tomato Sauce (depending on how much sauce you there will likely be leftovers!)

 3/Sprinkle mozzarella shreds over the sauce-covered tofu slabs.

-Bake at 400F for 15 mins or until the cheese melts.
+Bake at 400F for 15 mins or until the sauce starts to bubble and/or cheese melts.